jakubMitura14/genlm-control/docs/index.md

 )

 # Set the prompt for the language model.
+# Since we are using an instruction-tuned model, we use the chat template.
-# We prompt with an example of a schema and a generated object,
+# The prompt contains an example of a schema and a generated object,
 # followed by the schema we want to match.
 llm.prompt_ids = llm.model.tokenizer.apply_chat_template(
     conversation=[